We Provide Nursing Home Abuse Victims With A Voice

 Alarmingly, most cases of nursing home abuse are not even reported.
 A New York State Elder Abuse Prevalence Study found that elder abuse is grossly underreported throughout the state, for every case known to programs and state agencies, 24 were unknown.

-You have every right to expect proper care of your loved one when they are placed in a care facility, including a clean environment.
+You have every right to expect proper health care of your loved one when they are placed in a care facility, including a clean environment.
 Intentional harm or neglect by a caregiver or other persons that cause harm or serious risk to a vulnerable adult is simply unacceptable.

 WARNING SIGNS OF NURSING HOME ABUSE AND NEGLECT

 Warning signs of nursing home abuse include physical injuries such as bed sores or other pressure marks, burns, or scrapes, as well as emotional damage.
 Depression can be detected in rapid mood changes, acting withdrawn from usual activities, or changes in alertness and can be a warning sign of emotional nursing home abuse as well.
-Common warning signs of nursing home abuse include:
+Common warning signs of nursing home abuse and neglect cases include:

 - Bed injuries/asphyxiation